Development Advice & Pre-Lodgement Meeting Services

 See below for more detailed information on the three different planning searches.

-To apply for a planning search, complete the online Property Search request (in our Online Service page) and pay the relevant fee.
+To apply for a planning search, complete the online Property Search request (in our Online Service page) and pay the relevant fee which can be found in our Fees and Charges under Strategic Planning.
 A separate search request must be made for each individual property.

 A limited planning and development certificate contains the following information for a premises.